 Tracy Hough, assistant professor in teacher education.
-Tracy earned a BA in liberal studies from University of California, Santa Barbara with teacher credentialing PreK-8 and a M.A. in Education from Eastern Mennonite University.
-She is currently working on her PhD. in Reading at the Curry School of Education, UVA.
+Tracy earned a BA in liberal studies from University of California, Santa Barbara with teacher credentialing PreK-8 and a M.A. in Education from Eastern Mennonite University and completed her Ed.D. in Reading Education at the Curry School of Education, UVA.
 Her research interests focus on global literacy and supporting teachers in under resourced schools in Latin America and Africa as a means to improve their reading instruction.
 She teaches in our graduate and undergraduate programs focusing on literacy.
 She is also our PK-3 coordinator.
 Her previous teaching experiences include being a Title I Reading Specialist for grades K through 5 as well as a regular elementary teacher in grades K through 6.
 She has taught not only in Virginia, but California, Oregon, Nevada, and Rhode Island.
 Tracy holds professional membership in the International Reading Association and the Shenandoah Valley Reading Council where she is coordinator for the Young Author’s Celebration.
 She serves as a board member for the United Way and the Nasaruni Academy for Girls.

 Ron Shultz is an instructor in Teacher Education and the coordinator for the PK-6 program.
 He earned a B.S. degree in Liberal Arts studies from Eastern Mennonite University with a PK-8 teaching certification, and a M.A. in Education from Millersville University.
 His previous teaching experiences include one year as a middle school teacher and five years as a fourth grade classroom teacher in Pennsylvania.
 Ron also taught fourth grade for two years in Virginia.
 He has served for six years as a teacher and administrator while helping to begin a Christian school in Cusco, Peru, working with students from preschool through sixth grade.
 Ron has been teaching in the Education Department at EMU since the fall of 2011.
 He also began his doctoral studies in 2012 at George Mason University with a focus on teacher education and multicultural/multilingual education.